meritt/twtcst/Readme.md

 The `twitter` object has two methods: `search` and `filter`.

-**twitter.search** takes a callback as an argument.
+**search** takes a callback as an argument.
 The callback will be caused when all tweets are found.
 The first argument of callback is error (if it has occured) and the second is array of tweets.